 - If a K-State faculty member wishes to assign an XF for a course due to a student's alleged Honor Pledge violation, the faculty member makes the request of the Honor System Director and provides appropriate documentation for Honor System files.

-- If a K-State faculty member wishes to assign a permanent XF for a course due to a student's alleged Honor Pledge violation, the faculty member makes the request of the Honor System Director and provides appropriate documentation for Honor System files.
-The FX will remain permanently on the academic record.
+- Only the honor council can assign a permanent XF for a course due to a student's alleged Honor Pledge violation.
+The honor council makes the recommendation to the Director and provides appropriate documentation for Honor System files.
+The XF will remain permanently on the academic record.
 The student will not be able to remove the X and will not be able to retake the course for a grade replacement.

 Recommendation to the Provost to Temporarily Dismiss Student

-- Temporary separation of a student from the University.
+- Only the honor council can recommend a temporary dimissal.
+Temporary separation of a student from the University.
 Temporarily dismissal will be for two academic semesters in conjunction with the University Handbook.
 The Honor and Integrity System Director will send the recommendation to the Provost who will make the final decision.
 If the recommendation is followed by the Provost, the student will be dismissed for two semesters and a permanent notation (dismissal due to academic integrity violation) will appear on the student’s transcript.
 After two semesters the student may apply for readmission to the university.

 Recommendation to the Provost to Permanently Dismiss Student

-- Permanent separation of a student from the University.
+- Only the honor council can recommend a permanent separation of a student from the University.
 The most severe sanction assigned by the Faculty Reporter or Honor Council.
 Honor and Integrity System Director will send a recommendation to the Provost who will make the final decision.
 If the recommendation is followed the student will be permanently separated from the university and a notation will appear on the student’s transcript.